Linguistic Collapse: Neural Collapse in (Large) Language Models

 \paragraph{Natural language processing (NLP)} An earlier study reported that the ratio of within-class to between-class covariances of word embeddings increases with model depth \citep{mimno-thompson-2017-strange,ethayarajh2019contextual}, seemingly at odds with $\mathcal{NC}_1$.
-It can however be distinguished from literature studying layer-wise $\mathcal{NC}$ in that it does not center the mean representation vectors (i.e. subtract the global mean).
+It can, however, be distinguished from literature studying layer-wise $\mathcal{NC}$ in that it does not centre the mean representation vectors (i.e. subtract the global mean).

 \cite{liu2023generalizing} fine-tuned BERT \cite{devlin2019bert} using their \textit{hyperspherical uniformity gap} (HUG) objective on binary classification tasks from the GLUE benchmark \cite{wang2019glue}. \cite{feng2023study} conducted a tangentially-related investigation of convolutional neural networks for few-class semi-supervised clustering in which they identify $\mathcal{NC}$.
-Our work is distinct from these in several ways: a) our class space far exceeds our embedding dimension ($C \gg d+1$) because we classify on the full token vocabulary; b) we analyze embeddings at a token-level granularity rather than at the sequence level; and c) our next token prediction is causal (context-dependent) as opposed to the per-sample independence of their few-category classification.
+Our work is distinct from these in several ways: a) our class space far exceeds our embedding dimension ($C \gg d+1$) because we classify on the full token vocabulary; b) we analyze embeddings at a token-level granularity rather than at the sequence level; and c) our next-token prediction is causal (context-dependent) as opposed to the per-sample independence of their few-category classification.

-A more related work studied \textit{feature collapse} in individual word representations \citep{laurent2023feature}, but the authors note that their analysis is limited to shallow NLP modeling on more rigid and symmetrical text data.
+A more related work studied \textit{feature collapse} in individual word representations \citep{laurent2023feature}, but the authors note that their analysis is limited to shallow NLP modelling on more rigid and tabular text data.